-When we are “in” something, especially if we experience intense emotions or are unfamiliar with aspects of whatever we are “in,” we are vulnerable to losing sight of the big picture—why we started and what we want from it.
+At the same time, when we are “in” something, especially if we experience intense emotions or are unfamiliar with aspects of whatever we are “in,” we are vulnerable to losing sight of the big picture—why we started and what we want from it.
 It’s easy to get lost when we are finding our way in an unfamiliar maze or lose perspective when we are affected by deep feelings.
 For instance, with starting a life coaching business, I know psychology extremely well and am a skilled helper, so the work of helping people to create meaningful change in their lives is smooth sailing.
 It’s what I love.
 The business aspect of starting a business is foreign territory.
 I never even had a business 100 course.
-I am learning as I go, using the resources I find, experimenting, consulting with others who have business experience, watching webinars, etc. Let me tell you how I have absorbed info during the past few months (from many sources: individuals I know, experts in business, articles in Forbes, Inc, Entrepreneur, successful life coaches, tech gurus, etc ) about scalability (growing your business, reaching thousands and thousands of people, etc).
-Every message about business pretty much boils down to scalability.
+I am learning as I go, using the resources I find, experimenting, consulting with others who have business experience, watching webinars, etc.

+To continue with my example, I have absorbed info during the past few months from many sources and much of it has focused on scalability (growing your business, reaching thousands and thousands of people, etc).
+Almost every message about business pretty much boils down to scalability.
 Apparently, it’s the Holy Grail in business.
-I’ve been racking my brain the past couple of weeks about how I’m going to reach the people I’m going to help, how I can make enough money to sustain myself so I can do what I what I want to do—keep doing life coaching, how I’m going to reach the masses, how I can “scale” my business, how I can create successful webinars and pull in thousands of dollars, etc. HOLD UP!!!
-I realized three days ago my thoughts: “how I’m going to reach the masses,” “how I can make thousands from webinars,” “how can I scale my business.”
-I was trying to problem solve when in the midst these thoughts sort of smacked me across the face (thankfully!).
+I’ve been racking my brain the past couple of weeks about how I’m going to reach the people I’m going to help, how I can make enough money to sustain myself so I can do what I what I want to do—keep doing life coaching, how I’m going to reach the masses, how I can “scale” my business, how I can create successful webinars and pull in thousands of dollars...
+HOLD UP!!!
+I realized three days ago my thoughts: “how I’m going to reach the masses,” “how I can make thousands from webinars."
+I was trying to problem-solve when, in the midst, these thoughts sort of smacked me across the face (thankfully!).
 THOSE ARE NOT THE REASONS I STARTED!
-I had been a little brainwashed.
-This mega superstar life coach who wants to reach 1 million women, that super successful tech person who wants to reach 100,000 people to make incredible webinars, the dozens of authors for business publications of authority who preach scalability, several “how to make your first webinar and bring in 6 figures,” etc. They had gotten to me.
+I had been a little brainwashed: this mega superstar life coach who wants to reach 1 million women, that ridiculously successful tech person who wants to reach 100,000 people to make incredible webinars, the dozens of authors for business publications of authority who preach scalability, several “how to make your first webinar and bring in 6 figures” webinars, etc. They had gotten to me.
 I had gotten lost in foreign territory.

 I do not want my message to be misunderstood: it is okay to change what we want in the middle of being “in” something.
 Flexibility and being responsive to what we glean from interactions in a bidirectional relationship is important.
 However, we must change our path mindfully—we must do so with awareness and intention.